ibm-cloud-architecture/refarch-eda/README.md

 [Read more ...](docs/rt-analytics/README.md)

-5- **Event Managed State**: While the prime focus for an event driven architecture is for processing events, there are cases where we need to persist events for post processing and queries by other applications.
+5- **Event Managed State**  While the prime focus for an event driven architecture is for processing events, there are cases where we need to persist events for post processing and queries by other applications.
 With the event backbone we have a builtin *Event Log* which provides the means to store and reply events published to the backbone, however when we consider the full scope of Event Driven solutions there are other use cases and types of store that we should support.
 This includes:

  * Event Stores optimized for analytics
  * Event Sourcing as a pattern for recording state changes and updates across distributed systems